 A good dressing really transforms salads from boring to delicious, However, many dressings can also be sneakily high in cals, fat and/or sugar.
 Here are a few tips to making healthy dressings and some of my favourite recipes.

-- start with an acid (such as a vinegar, lemon or lime juice).
-Note, I find white balsamic or a good quality balsamic work well as they are not as harsh as other vinegars, so you do not need to use as much oil to balance.
+Start with an acid (such as a vinegar, lemon or lime juice): Note, I find white balsamic or a good quality balsamic work well as they are not as harsh as other vinegars, so you do not need to use as much oil to balance.

-- add a healthy oil (you cannot beat extra-virgin olive oil or try macadamia or sesame oil for Asian style dressings).
+Add a healthy oil: You cannot beat extra-virgin olive oil or try macadamia or sesame oil for Asian style dressings.

-- for creamy dressings, try natural yoghurt, buttermilk or tahini as the base (instead of high fat mayonnaise).
+Make it creamy: For creamy dressings, try natural yoghurt, buttermilk or tahini as the base (instead of high fat mayonnaise).

 (all make enough to serve 4)